 Food hazards can only be prevented, minimised, or eliminated by implementing preventive and control measures.
 Fortunately, there are many smart ways to manage food safety hazards efficiently.
 In this article, we will cover the main knowledge one should know about food safety hazards and how to limit them from occurring.

-Food safety hazards are the main causative agents of foodborne illnesses.
-They are capable of causing diseases or injuries to consumers which can be mild or life-threatening.
-Food business owners are responsible for keeping these food safety hazards controlled by ensuring that employees are well-equipped with proper knowledge on food safety.
-All food safety management systems are built around the objective of controlling these hazards.
+Food safety hazards are the main cause of foodborne illnesses.
+They are capable of causing diseases or injuries to consumers, which can be mild or life-threatening.

 WHAT WE'LL COVER:

 - How to identify hazards?

 - Frequently Asked Questions (FAQs)

 Food safety hazards are any substance found within the food supply chain that can contaminate food materials and cause unwanted health conditions to the public.
 The presence of food safety hazards in products is considered as food contamination.

 These hazards contaminate raw materials and finished products due to exposure to potential sources.
 Contamination by food safety hazards can occur anywhere in the food supply chain, including harvesting, transit, processing, packaging, delivery, serving, and even storage.

 Food safety hazards can either be naturally present in foods or be introduced from external sources.
 Different foods have their association with particular food safety hazards.
 An example would be the high relationship of peanuts to potent fungal toxins such as aflatoxin.
 Since this type of food safety hazard can be deadly with long-term exposure, strict food safety laws have been established for them.